CodecoolGlobal/tech-interview-workbook-rooland98/docs/css_js_workbook.md

 Logical tags mainly focus on content and are older as compared to physical ones.
 Logical ones do not find much usage in presentation and terms of aesthetics.
 At the same time, physical ones find application in presentation.

 # How media types in CSS work?
-The four types of media properties are print, speech, and screen.
+The three types of media properties are print, speech, and screen.
 Example of using print-media type:

 @media print {